schoero/eslint-plugin-readable-tailwind/README.md

 <br/>
 <br/>

+### Advanced configuration

-If a utility is not supported by default, or you want to customize the configuration, you can define which string literals should be linted for each rule.
+If an utility is not supported by default, or you want to customize the configuration, you can define which string literals should be linted for each rule.
 See the [Advanced configuration guide](./configuration/advanced.md) to learn how to override or extend the default settings.

 <br/>